 There is no present arrangement for cash compensation of directors for services in that capacity.
-Under the CopyTele, Inc. 2003 Share Incentive Plan (the "2003 Share Incentive Plan") and subsequently under the 2010 Share Incentive Plan (the "2010 Share Incentive Plan"), each non-employee director is entitled to receive nonqualified stock options to purchase 60,000 shares of common stock upon their election to the Board of Directors.
+Under the CopyTele, Inc. 2003 Share Incentive Plan (the "2010 Share Incentive Plan") and subsequently under the 2010 Share Incentive Plan (the "2010 Share Incentive Plan"), each non-employee director is entitled to receive nonqualified stock options to purchase 60,000 shares of common stock upon their election to the Board of Directors and 60,000 shares of common stock at the time of each annual meeting of our stockholders at which they are elected to the Board of Directors.
 Accordingly, each of Messrs.
 Johnson and Williams received such an award upon his appointment to the Board in August 2012 and an additional option to purchase 60,000 shares upon re-election to our Board of Directors at our 2012 annual meeting of stockholders.
 In addition, the Board awarded Mr. Williams (a) an option to purchase 750,000 shares of common stock on September 19, 2012 and (b) an option to purchase 1,000,000 shares of common stock on November 30, 2012 in recognition of his efforts to identify and bring on the new management team.
-On September 19, 2012, the Board approved a grant to Lewis H. Titterton of a stock option to purchase 750,000 shares of Company common stock in compensation for his service as interim Chief Executive Officer of the Company and as compensation for his prior service as a Director of the Company and an option to purchase an additional 60,000 shares upon re-election to our Board of Directors of the Company and an option to purchase an additional 60,000 shares upon re-election to our Board of Directors.
+On September 19, 2012, the Board approved a grant to Lewis H. Titterton of a stock option to purchase 750,000 shares of Company common stock in compensation for his service as interim Chief Executive Officer of the Company and as compensation for his prior service as a Director of the Company and an option to purchase an additional 60,000 shares upon re-election to our Board of Directors at our 2012 annual meeting of stockholders.